Markus Johnson v. State

 FROM THE 371ST DISTRICT COURT OF TARRANT COUNTY

-Appellant contends that article 35.03 of the code of criminal procedure requires that, in a capital felony case such as his, the trial court judge, rather than a designee, must hear and determine the excuses offered for not serving as a juror.[3]
-The court of criminal appeals has held, however, that article 35.03 does not require the trial court judge to rule on the excuses of potential jurors summoned to the central jury room who have not yet been assigned to a particular case.[4]
-Accordingly, we hold that the trial court did not err by overruling appellant=s motion.[5]
-We overrule appellant=s first point.
+Appellant contends that article 35.03 of the code of criminal procedure requires that, in a capital felony case such as his, the trial court judge, rather than a designee, must hear and determine the excuses offered for not serving as a juror. (footnote: 3) The court of criminal appeals has held, however, that article 35.03 does not require the trial court judge to rule on the excuses of potential jurors summoned to the central jury room who have not yet been assigned to a particular case. (footnote: 4) Accordingly, we hold that the trial court did not err by overruling appellant’s motion. (footnote: 5) We overrule appellant’s first point.

 In his second point, appellant asserts that the trial court improperly denied his motion to suppress his oral statement to police, in violation of article 38.22 of the code of criminal procedure.
 Appellant contends that the statement is inadmissible because the police detective who took the statement had appellant read his Miranda rights rather than reading them to appellant and never expressly asked appellant if he waived those rights, and the voices on the tape recording are not identified.

-Further, before taking appellant=s oral statement, Detective Boetcher gave the written list of Miranda warnings to appellant, and appellant read each of those rights out loud during the tape recording.
+Further, before taking appellant’s oral statement, Detective Boetcher gave the written list of Miranda warnings to appellant, and appellant read each of those rights out loud during the tape recording.
 Therefore, appellant was given his Miranda warnings.
-Finally, after appellant had read the warnings, Detective Boetcher asked him on the tape recording, A
+Finally, after appellant had read the warnings, Detective Boetcher asked him on the tape recording, “do you want to tell me what happened that day?”
+Appellant responded, “Yeah.”
+Moreover, midway during the recording, appellant insisted that Detective Boetcher turn off the tape recorder so that appellant could ask a question off the record.
+Thus, the recording shows that appellant understood his rights and chose to waive them.

 Free access — add to your briefcase to read the full text and ask questions with AI